WHAT DOES THE SAT* MEASURE?

 If you like this material, you’ll love the course!

-This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of SAT examples and problems and feedback from SAT experts to your questions.
+This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of SAT examples, problems, videos, and feedback from SAT experts to your questions.
 In addition, the powerful learning engine StudyDesk increases your learning efficiency by monitoring your progress and directing you to areas where you need further study.
 All for only $49.95!
 Click the link above for more information or call 1-310-275-3513.

 - Ask Questions!
 Our instructors monitor StudyDesk to answer your questions.
 StudyDesk also records the step where you make a mistake or ask a question.
 This is just one of many powerful educational tools in StudyDesk.